jared-henry/dark-humor/README.md

 # The Absurd Logistics of a Considerate Suicide

-A short story about the time I didn’t die.
+A short story about a time I didn’t die.
 Dark.
 Funny.
 Unapologetically human.

 ---